2 Plunkett St

 “To write in the home which Edith Wharton built from her heart, where she wrote The House of Mirth, the book on which I based my novel, is quite literally a dream come true.” -2016 Edith Wharton Writer-in-Residence Yvonne Puig

 The 2016 Edith Wharton Writers-in-Residence – Claire McMillan, author of Gilded Age; Yvonne Puig, author of the upcoming A Wife of Noble Character; and Koren Zailckas, author of Smashed: Story of a Drunken Girlhood – will discuss their books, their careers, and their experiences writing in the house where Edith Wharton penned many of her most popular works.
 They will also touch on how Edith Wharton’s literary legacy has shaped and inspired their own works, and how she continues to influence female writers in the 21st century.

-This panel discussion will include a question and answer session.
+This panel discussion will be moderated by Wharton scholar Irene Goldman-Price and will include a question and answer session.
 Authors will be available to sign books after the program.

 Claire McMillan is a novelist and essayist, most recently of Gilded Age, which was published by Simon and Schuster in 2012.
 She practiced law in San Francisco for six years before moving to Cleveland in 2003 with her husband, Sandy, and their two children.